Bhanu-10/kafka_learning/README.md

-# kafka_learning
+# Kafka learning

-learning kafka with real world project.
+learning Kafka with real world project.

-EDA stands for Event Driven Architecture for microsevices.
+EDA stands for Event Driven Architecture for microservices.
 This EDA is achieved through Kafka.